plonkabartosz/BlendshapePerFrame/README.md

    - Execute the `createBlendshapeGUI()` command, to launch the script GUI.

 2. **Using the shelf button:**
-   - If you have used `AddToShelf.mel`, simply click the corresponding shelf buton,
+   - If you have used `AddToShelf.mel`, simply click the corresponding shelf button,
    - GUI will appear where you can specify:
      - **Animated/Simulated mesh:** Select a mesh that is animated/simulated,
      - **Base mesh:** Select a mesh that has no animation and where blenshapes will be created,